lucitemple/jamming/README.md

 # About Jammming
-[Jammming](lucitemple.github.io/jamming/) is a react web app that uses the Spotify API to:
+[Jammming](lucitemple.github.io/jamming/) is a responsive react web app that uses the Spotify API to:
 - display the user's Spotify playlists
 - search for music tracks
 - create a playlist